AguadaC/fastApi-app/README.md

 - **Response Model:**
   The response conforms to the `ResponseSubjectEnroll`, which includes:
   - `id`: The ID of the newly created student-subject enrollment record.

+- **Flow of information**

+Let's suppose that each piece of information has a valid type.

+- The student's existence is validated by his or her DNI.
+If the DNI is not in the database an [exception](#exceptions-and-status-codes) will be raised.
+- The career and the subject's existence are validated by their names.
+If they do NOT exist, the process will trigger an [exception](#exceptions-and-status-codes).
+- If the student is not enrolled in the career an [exception](#exceptions-and-status-codes) will be triggered.
+- If the subject is not [related to the career](#data-pre-set-information), it will raise an [exception](#exceptions-and-status-codes).
+- If no exception is triggered until this step, the student will be enrolled in the subject.

 #### Records Router (/records)